Master's Programme in Information Networks

 The academic evaluation is based on the following criteria.
-The most important criteria are the motivation to the programme, content of the previous degree(s) and the previous academic performance.
+The most important criteria are the content of the previous degree(s), previous academic performance and the motivation to the programme.

 Additionally, human-centred studies (e.g in user experience design, communication, psychology, sociology or philosophy, or some combination of these subjects) will be considered as a merit for the applicant.
 The desired amount of this type of studies is also about 20 ECTS.

 The Programme Selection Board reserves the right to require the applicant to complete defined complementary courses as prerequisites for the Master's programme.
 These studies cannot be included in the Master's degree.
 Applicants will be notified about whether they are required to take complementary studies at the time of selection.
 The amount of these courses may not exceed 15 ECTS.

 An acceptable applicant has achieved consistently very good grades at her/his home university.
 The degree certificate and/or the official transcript of university records should clearly indicate this.
 In the Finnish universities applying the grading scale 1-5 (5= excellent), the weighted GPA should be about 4.

 When evaluating each applicant’s academic performance, we emphasize the grades achieved in the degree that gives the eligibility for applying.
 The recognition of applicant’s home university affects the final interpretation of the academic performance.

 Other evaluation criteria